 Which is better?

-So, in the battle between HBO Go vs HBO Now, which comes out on top?
-The answer to that question depends almost entirely upon you.
-Both services have small idiosyncrasies, but nothing that makes one the clear choice over the other — each one simply appeals towards which kind of user you are: cord cutter, or cable lover.
+In the battle between HBO Go and HBO Now, which comes out on top?
+The answer to that question depends almost entirely on you.
+Both services have small idiosyncrasies, but nothing that makes one the clear choice over the other — each one simply appeals to a particular kind of user: Cord-cutter or cable subscriber.

-HBO Go makes the most sense for people who are already subscribed to HBO because (surprise!) you technically already have HBO Go.
-For those who have cable without HBO, HBO Go still makes sense right now, as it is currently offered on more devices than its sibling.
+HBO Go makes the most sense for people who are already subscribed to HBO because (surprise!) you technically already have it.
+For those who have cable without HBO, it’s a toss-up, as your cable provider may or may not offer HBO for less than $15 a month.

-HBO Now is targeted at those who opt to trade traditional Pay TV for Hulu, Netflix, Amazon Prime, and other a la carte streaming services like Sling TV and Playstation Vue.
-If you’ve cut the cord, HBO Now is not only your best option, it’s virtually your only option for watching HBO’s content — legally anyway.
+HBO Now is targeted at those who opt to eschew traditional cable subscriptions in favor of Hulu, Netflix, Amazon Prime, and other à la carte streaming services, including PlayStation Vue.
+If you’ve cut the cord, HBO Now is not only your best option, it’s virtually your only option for watching HBO’s content — legally, anyway.

 Since the list of HBO Now-supported devices has caught up with its older sibling, the differences between the two are purely circumstantial.
 In other words, the choice is yours.

 - The best free streaming TV services right now

 - What is Hulu + Live TV?

 - The best online streaming services for movies and TV

 - How does Hulu work?
 Pricing, plans, channels, and how to get it